pupil-labs/pl-neon-recording/README.rst

 Neon Recording API
 *******************************

-Check out the Examples for ways to use this library, but note that the examples have additional dependencies.
+Check out the `documentation <https://pl-neon-recording.readthedocs.io/en/latest/>_` or examples for ways to use this library, but note that the examples have additional dependencies.

 .. code-block:: bash

-   pip install "pl-neon-recording[examples] @ git+https://github.com/pupil-labs/pl-neon-recording.git"
+   pip install pl-neon-recording[examples]